syncfusion-content/javascript-docs/js/api/ejRadioButton.md

-Specifies the value atribute of the Radio Button.
+Specifies the value attribute of the Radio Button.

 #### Default Value